eduardstan/xai_dl_logic/REFACTORING_PLAN.md

     1. Create the `src/research_analysis/stages/stage_1_topic_model/` subdirectory.
     2. Move the logic from `bibliography.py`, `embeddings.py`, `bertopic_setup.py`, `topic_training.py`, and `outlier_reduction.py` into their corresponding new files within this directory.
     3. The `__init__.py` file will contain a single function, `run_stage_1(config, output_dir)`, that orchestrates the calls to the other modules in its directory.
 -   **Rationale:** Consolidates all related logic for the first stage into a cohesive, yet still modular, submodule.
+The caching logic will be updated to use the simplified, hash-free filenames from the root `cache/` directory.
--   **Testing:** We will write a temporary script that imports and calls `run_stage_1` to verify it produces the same results in the new `outputs/` structure.
+-   **Testing:** We will write a temporary script that imports and calls `run_stage_1` to verify it correctly uses the existing cache and produces the same results in the new `outputs/` structure.
 -   **Commit:** `refactor: Consolidate topic modeling logic into stage_1 submodule`

 **➡️ Step 3.2: Consolidate Stage 2 (Paper Selection)**